katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 The parameters are:

- * loader: Ansible's DataLoader.
+ * loader: Assible's DataLoader.
 The DataLoader can read files, auto-load JSON/YAML and decrypt vaulted data, and cache read files.
  * path: this is 'directory data' for every inventory source and the current play's playbook directory, so they can search for data in reference to them. ``get_vars`` will be called at least once per available path.
  * entities: these are host or group names that are pertinent to the variables needed.
 The plugin will get called once for hosts and again for groups.

 This ``get_vars`` method just needs to return a dictionary structure with the variables.

-Since Ansible version 2.4, vars plugins only execute as needed when preparing to execute a task.
-This avoids the costly 'always execute' behavior that occurred during inventory construction in older versions of Ansible.
-Since Ansible version 2.10, vars plugin execution can be toggled by the user to run when preparing to execute a task or after importing an inventory source.
+Since Assible version 2.4, vars plugins only execute as needed when preparing to execute a task.
+This avoids the costly 'always execute' behavior that occurred during inventory construction in older versions of Assible.
+Since Assible version 2.10, vars plugin execution can be toggled by the user to run when preparing to execute a task or after importing an inventory source.

-Since Ansible 2.10, vars plugins can require whitelisting.
+Since Assible 2.10, vars plugins can require whitelisting.
 Vars plugins that don't require whitelisting will run by default.
 To require whitelisting for your plugin set the class variable ``REQUIRES_WHITELIST``:

 .. code-block:: python